-Plaintiffs Leroy Edlund, Roger Ward, Grant Annexstad, and Nathan Thompson (collectively "Plaintiffs") bring their claims individually and on behalf a proposed class of persons and entities harmed by Syngenta's conduct ("Minnesota class").
+Non-Producer Plaintiff and Producer Plaintiffs (collectively "Plaintiffs") bring their claims individually and on behalf of two proposed classes of persons and entities harmed by Syngenta's conduct at issue: (1) Minnesota "Producers" (i.e. corn growers), and (2) Minnesota "Non-Producers" (e.g. entities that purchased, stored, transported, and/or exported corn grown in the U.S.).
 Syngenta is a multibillion-dollar global agribusiness enterprise that develops and sells genetically modified corn seeds.
-Plaintiffs and Syngenta are part of an interconnected industry and market that demands and expects all market participants to act, at least in part, for the mutual benefit of all others in their web.
+Plaintiffs and Syngenta are part of an interconnected industry and market that demands and expects all market participants to act, at least in part, for the mutual benefit of all others in their interconnected web.

 Biotechnology sits at the heart of this industry.
 It holds great promise but can also cause great harm.
 Biotechnology companies such as Syngenta must act responsibly when commercializing new products containing genetically modified traits.
-All industry participants, including Syngenta, understand that irresponsible commercialization of a new genetically modified product can cause major trade disruption and massive harm to stakeholders, including Plaintiffs and the Minnesota class.
+All industry participants, including Syngenta, understand that irresponsible commercialization of a new genetically modified product can cause major trade disruption and massive harm to both Producers and Non-Producers.
 That is why industry leaders, including Syngenta, have pledged to all other stakeholders that they will act responsibly in introducing new genetically modified traits.

 Syngenta broke that pledge.
-Starting in 2010, Syngenta took unreasonable and irresponsible actions to launch two new products containing genetically modified traits before obtaining approval from China, a key export market.
-These actions caused the Chinese market to effectively close to U.S. corn shipments.
+Starting in 2010, it took unreasonable and irresponsible actions to launch two new products containing genetically modified traits before obtaining approval from China, a key export market.
+These actions caused the Chinese market to be effectively closed to U.S. corn shipments starting in November 2013.

-After a period of development, Syngenta petitioned the United States Department of Agriculture ("USDA") in 2007 for deregulation of its Agrisure Viptera branded corn seed, which contains the genetically modified MIR162 trait.
+After a period of development, Syngenta petitioned the United States Department of Agriculture ("USDA") in 2007 for deregulation of its Agrisure Viptera® branded cornseed in 2007, which contains the genetically modified MIR162 trait.
 The USDA approved Viptera for sale in 2010.
 Syngenta recognized that China had not approved MIR162.
 Syngenta further knew that China's approval was important, as a large and growing export market.
 In fact, Syngenta had recently sought regulatory approval in China, which on average takes two to three years.
-Syngenta was warned by industry participants not to introduce the MIR162 genetic trait without key export market approval because of the devastating consequences that were likely to occur from premature commercialization.
+Syngenta had previously been warned by industry participants not to introduce the MIR162 genetic trait without key export market approval because of the devastating consequences that were likely to occur from premature commercialization.
 But Syngenta had a limited patent life for this genetic trait.
 Every year that passed without commercialization resulted in lost monopoly profits for Syngenta.

 Syngenta had a choice.
 It could gamble, or it could wait.
 Syngenta decided to gamble and immediately brought Viptera to market.
-Syngenta knew that China would not approve MIR162 until sometime after that trait had entered export channels, which, in turn, created a huge risk that the U.S. corn industry could lose one of its large and growing export markets.
-Worse, Syngenta repeatedly submitted incomplete regulatory petitions in China, thereby delaying the regulatory approval process.
-Syngenta knew that farmers, including Plaintiffs and the Minnesota class were likely to be adversely impacted by a sudden loss of China as a market for U.S. corn.
+Syngenta knew that China would not approve MIR162 until sometime after that trait had entered export channels, which, in turn, created a huge risk that the U.S. corn industry could lose one of their large and growing export markets.
+Thus, Syngenta knew that Producers and Non-Producers were likely to be adversely impacted by a sudden loss of China as a market for U.S. corn.

 From 2011 through 2013, Syngenta was asked by industry participants to stop its aggressive commercialization of Viptera.
 China's importance as a purchaser of U.S. corn was growing rapidly, and China still had not approved MIR162.
 Syngenta ignored these pleas.
 It expanded sales for the 2012 and 2013 growing seasons.
-By then, Viptera corn had contaminated the general domestic corn supply.
+By then, Viptera corn had infiltrated the general domestic corn supply.